Last Report Date is client date, not date report was received.

 Perhaps "Report Date" is a better name for the embedded datestamp, since that is the date the report was generated (so importing older reports will not have unexpected side-effects.)

-#5 Updated by Jason Antman about 7 years ago
+#5 Updated by Jason Antman over 7 years ago

 Ohad, sorry but this doesn't seem to be fixed.Scenario: clock on a given host is behind by, say, 6 hours.
 Host is running normally and sending reports.
 For that host: